devdiva/everyday/Chapter 3 - Offices and Restrooms/README.md

 ## Running *

 When this book talks about "simply running the script..." you are expected to know what to do based on the context of the example.
-All of this is covered variously in the first chapters, but in case you aren't clear, here is a quick recap on what you need to know.
+All of this is covered variously in the first chapters, but in case you aren't clear, here is what you need to know.

 When this book talks about running scripts, it is talking about using either R or Ruby and the corresponding shell (CLI).
 It should be clear what to use based on the type of file you are trying to run, check the extension if you still need a clue:
 * .rb is ruby